InsaneDev27/DIY-Laptop-Mouse-Project/README.md

  <img alt="Installing CircuitPython on Pico" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Moving%20the%20CircuitPython%20download%20file%20to%20the%20Pico.png" width="500">
  <img alt="New CircuitPython device" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/New%20CircuitPython%20device.png" width="500">

- Once CircuitPython is installed, drag and drop the contents of the code folder onto the pico, making sure that main.py is not buried in a folder on the Pico: [code](https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/tree/main/Code/code).
+ Once CircuitPython is installed, drag and drop the contents of the [code](https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/tree/main/Code/code) folder onto the pico, making sure that main.py is not buried in a folder on the Pico.
  \
  <img alt="code folder" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/code%20folder.png" width="500">
  <img alt="Code files to copy" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/code%20files%20to%20copy%20to%20the%20Pico.png" width="500">
  <img alt="Copying code files to Pico" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/copying%20code%20files%20to%20Pico.png" width="500">

- Now, simply eject the pico, disconnect and reconnect the device.
-Make sure that all the electronics function properly and interface with your computer.
-Most of the code should be plug-and-play, but you may want to adjust the scroll wheel sensitivity and settings, or change/configure commands (RMB+LMB => your function).
+ Now, eject the pico, disconnect and reconnect it to the computer.
+The program should run on startup, allowing you to check that all electronics and code functions properly.
+If something on the thumbstick was soldered incorrectly, the cursor on your computer may start to move uncontrollably.
+If this occurs, disconnect the Pico from your computer without ejecting (as long as nothing is actively being written to the Pico's memory, this should not damage the device), and check that your connections match the diagram.
+Most of the code should be plug-and-play, but you may want to adjust the scroll wheel sensitivity and settings or change/configure commands (RMB+LMB => your function).
  To do this, open the "main" file on your Pico.
 Most of the variables and code related to the Scroll Wheel is to implement a sort of psuedo-fast-scrolling, which is supposed to detect when the user scrolls in rapid succession and boost the effect of each scroll similarly to touchscreen scrolling.
 You can simply delete or comment out all of this code if you do not want this functionality, and tune the sensitivity manually.
 If you would like to investigate the psuedo-fast-scrolling, however, start by uncommenting the print file.

  <img alt="Uncommenting print" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/print%20function%20for%20scroll%20wheel%20output.png" width="600">

-  In the output, numOfIncrementsRecently corresponds to the amount of physical clicks when the rotary encoder detects rotation.
-It is reset every time sensitivity is increased, and it is used to determine the amount of clicks that pass between each increase in speed. `if([numOfIncrementsRecently > 1] && [timeSinceLastFast <= maxTimeBetweenFastScroll]) {//increase sensitivity}`. lastTime refers to the last time the rotary encoder detected rotation (physical click). lastTimeFast is the last time that criteria was met to scroll fast. lastTimeSet tracks the last time fast scrolling was initiated.
+  In the output, `numOfIncrementsRecently` corresponds to the amount of physical clicks when the rotary encoder detects rotation.
+It is reset every time sensitivity is increased, and it is used to determine the amount of clicks that pass between each increase in speed. `if([numOfIncrementsRecently > 1] && [timeSinceLastFast <= maxTimeBetweenFastScroll]) {//increase sensitivity}`. `lastTime` refers to the last time the rotary encoder detected rotation (physical click). `lastTimeFast` is the last time that criteria was met to scroll fast. `lastTimeSet` tracks the last time fast scrolling was initiated.
 This is used as a secondary check to determine inelegibilty for scrolling fast. `if([(lastTimeFast > maxTimeSinceLastFast) && (lastTimeSet > 1)] || [scroll direction changed]) {//ineligble to go fast}`.
-Finally, encoderFactor is the sensitivity of the scroll wheel.
-Using these outputs, you can adjust maxTimeBetweenFastScroll, maxTimeSinceLastFast, encoderFactorBaseValue, the horsepower boost value (originally set to +=1), and how the encoderFactor gets increased.
+Finally, `encoderFactor` is the sensitivity of the scroll wheel.
+Using these outputs, you can adjust `maxTimeBetweenFastScroll`, `maxTimeSinceLastFast`, `encoderFactorBaseValue`, the horsepower boost value (originally set to +=1), and how the `encoderFactor` gets increased.
 My settings work for my hand and my scroll speed, but they might not work for everyone.
 Additionally, the way I chose to implement pseudo-fast-scrolling may not be the best or most efficient way to accomplish this, and you can rewrite the whole system if you so desire.

+  It is also fairly commmon for the scroll direction to be accidentally inverted due to the two outer pins of the rotary encoder being connected to the Pico opposite of the diagram.
+In this case, find the `encoder` variable declaration, and switch the order from `rotaryio.IncrementalEncoder(board.GP0, board.GP1, 1)` to `rotaryio.IncrementalEncoder(board.GP1, board.GP0, 1)`.

  Lastly, the commands can be customized.
 Originally I have it set so that when all three buttons are pressed simutaneuosly (LMB+RMB+CMB), thumbstick sensitivity (similar to DPI) is cycled, and when only left and right click are pressed together, sensitivity is set to low to make fine motion easier.
 However, these commands can be altered or removed, and are located towards the bottom of the main function.

   <img alt="Code for special commands" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Special%20commands.png" width="600">